polterguy/polterguy.github.io/_posts/2022-01-06-github-pages-and-jekyll.md

 Once every year I force myself to learn something completely new.
-Over the years this has resulted in that I've got dozens of hobbies, such as playing 5 music instruments, dabbling with acrylics, being quite capable of creating art with cheramics, etc. This year I started early, and I focused on [Jekyll](https://jekyllrb.com/), and I am seriously impressed of it so far.
+Over the years this has resulted in that I've got dozens of hobbies, such as playing 5 music instruments, dabbling with acrylics, being quite capable of creating art with cheramics, etc. This year I started early, and I focused on [Jekyll](https://jekyllrb.com/), and I am seriously impressed so far.
 To explain why, let me give you some facts about this website.

 1. It's hosted 100% free by GitHub as a [GitHub Page](https://pages.github.com/).